Penal Code 524 PC - Attempted Extortion Law in California

 If you are charged with attempted extortion, several common legal defenses could be used on your behalf, including:

 Perhaps we can argue entrapment, which means someone only attempted to commit the crime because they were persuaded to do so by law enforcement.
-You will be required to prove that the police enticed you for this defense to be successful.
+For this defense to be successful, you will need to prove that the police enticed you.

 Perhaps we can argue that there were no threats.
 Recall that you can only be found guilty of violating Penal Code 524 if you attempt to extort someone by using threats.
 Maybe we can argue that you didn't threaten anyone.

 Perhaps we can argue that the allegations are false and show that the accuser is motivated by anger, jealousy, or revenge.
-Maybe we can show the prosecutor that there is insufficient evidence to prove their case beyond a reasonable doubt.
+We could also show the prosecutor that there is insufficient evidence to prove their case beyond a reasonable doubt.

-Perhaps we could negotiate with the prosecution for reduced charges or drop the case.
+Perhaps we could negotiate with the prosecution for reduced charges or a case drop.
 Early pre-filing negotiations with law enforcement and the prosecuting agency might persuade them not to file formal criminal charges in the first place (DA reject).

-Cron, Israels & Stark is based in Los Angeles, California.
-We provide legal representation across the state.
-You can contact us for a free case evaluation via phone or fill out the contact form.
+Cron, Israels & Stark is based in Los Angeles, California, but we provide legal representation throughout the state.
+You can call us for a free case evaluation or fill out the contact form.